rdboboia/rdboboia/README.md

 ## Format Automation Script Templates (FAST 😏)
 ### Current status: 🚧
 - This project is still work in progress, so minor and major changes are still being made.
-I don't recommend using it for now, but you can take a peek at what it is aboud ;)
+I don't recommend using it for now, but you can take a peek at what it is about ;)

 ### Link
 https://github.com/rdboboia/format-automation-script-templates